UPDATED: Civil Service Board Says Garrett Rolfe Wrongly Terminated

 Brooks’ death, two weeks after the death of George Floyd while in Minneapolis police custody last May, sparked protests across Atlanta, and the city’s police chief stepped down less than a day after the shooting.

-The arrests of the two officers was followed by days in which a large number of Atlanta officers called out sick from work.MORE NEWS: Snowshoes: Woman Arrested At Hartsfield-Jackson For Smuggling $40K Of Cocaine In Shoes
+The arrests of the two officers was followed by days in which a large number of Atlanta officers called out sick from work.MORE NEWS: Tampa Bay School Districts Respond To Governor DeSantis' Executive Order

 ©2021 CBS Broadcasting Inc. All Rights Reserved.
 CNN contributed to the story.